angel908fs/tuneshare/README.md

 2. NPM is also needed but you don't need to install it since it gets installed automatically when you install NodeJS

 ## Generating node_modules
-Node modules are essential libraries for both the backend and the frontend of TuneShare, you might find yourself not having them on your local repository or missing some of them, if that's the case, you can just `cd` into the respective folder, either `cd backend` or `cd frontend` and then run `npm install` which will generate and/or update all the node modules needed for the project
+Node modules are essential libraries for both the backend and the frontend of TuneShare, you might find yourself not having them on your local repository or missing some of them, if that's the case, you can just `cd` into the respective folders with `cd backend` and `cd frontend` and then run `npm i` for both folders which will generate and/or update all the node modules needed for those two folders

 ## Running TuneShare